coconauts/coconauts.github.io/source/_posts/2017-02-15-control-energenie-with-pebble.markdown

 The source code is availabe on [this repo](https://github.com/rephus/pebble-energenie)

-We might try to build a game using the gyroscope in the future, do you have any other ideas ?
+We might try to build a game using the gyroscope in the future, do you have any other ideas?